aminrj/aminrj.github.io/_posts/2026-05-25-5-ways-ai-breaks-threat-modeling.md

 A healthcare company fine-tuned a model on de-identified patient records.
 Membership inference attacks against the deployed model allowed researchers to identify which records had been included in training, a finding consistent with the attack class first demonstrated by Shokri et al. (IEEE S&P 2017).
 The model had not been compromised.
 It was operating exactly as designed.
 That's the unsettling part.
 The design was the vulnerability.

 **What changes:** Your asset inventory now includes training corpora, fine-tuning datasets, and embedding stores.
-Each needs provenance documentation, access controls, and poisoning resistance evaluation.
+Each needs:

+- Provenance documentation
+- Access controls
+- Poisoning resistance evaluation

 These don't fit on a traditional data flow diagram.

 ---